-After having breast cancer, I was told to eliminate as much plastic from my life as possible – and or make sure the plastic I’m using is approved.
+After having breast cancer, I was told to eliminate as much plastic from my life as possible – and/or make sure the plastic I’m using is approved.

 I didn’t want to donate anything that wouldn’t be okay for anyone else to use.

-The few plastic containers (with the correct number and BPA Free) that I kept are all organized by stacking with appropriate lids in a large size plastic container to keep them together.
+The few plastic containers (with the correct number and BPA Free) that I kept are all organized by stacking them with appropriate lids in a large size plastic container to keep them together.

-One thing I like about Pyrex lids is you can mix and match the lids to the same size.
+Pyrex is one of my favorite kitchen organization hacks because the lids mix and match with containers of the same size.
 It isn’t specific to each piece.